GR-124/Learning_Journal/README.md

 26/11/2024-
 3 of my tutorials are connected and i have to keep referencing them.
-Solution: imma combine them but its gonna be long :(
+Solution: imma combine them but its gonna be long :( when combining the 3 scripts, one references a 4th script so now i have to add it to the tutorial so that means more work :( Solution: just do it